leesavage09/notinstagram/README.md

 Notinstagram is a clone of Instagram's mobile-web UI.
 This differs from the desktop and native app UI's.

-Some of the main features of notinstagram are
-* View feed of post from followed hastags and users
-* Search for users & view random posts
-* Follow users and hashtags
-* Create a new post with a photo, caption and hashtags
-* View activity feed, notifications are created for all actions
-* View your profile and
-* * Chage your avatar photo
-* * Edit your profile change all details and set a bio
-* * Change your password
-* * Log out
-* * View your own and other users posts and followers
-* Discover new users

 To view and compare [notinstagram](http://notinstagram.leesavage.co.uk) and [instagram](https://www.instagram.com/) you must have a recognised mobile User-Agent string.

 For the best experence use: